cookandcode/node_active_record/Readme.md

 (In the following days, I will put it on NPM)

+## Init the database configuration

+(Before started, you must that ActiveRecord is only compatible with MySQL.)
+To do that, you just change the the "database.json" file.

 ## How it works ?

 At first, you need to create a model file which will contain all your model !